 We’re reminded again of the words attributed to an ancient Greek philosopher, mindful way back when that one of the most important rights and responsibilities that citizens have is to become involved and choose leaders who will focus on things that are important to them.
 According to Plato, “One of the penalties of refusing to participate in politics is that you end up being governed by your inferiors.”

-—Posted with updates Feb.
-18, 2019 / Thanks for getting to know the best-qualified candidates during coffees, other meet & greet opportunities and public forums.
+—This page originally was posted on Jan.
+2, 2019.
+Reposted with updates March 18, 2019 / Thanks for getting to know the best-qualified candidates during coffees, other meet & greet opportunities and public forums.